sumith9/20CS01053_20CS02005_20CS01042_lamports_mutal_exclusion/README.md

 Node_Numbers: 1 for Client1, 2 for Client2, 3 for Client3 <br />

 Step 4: Each of the 3 clients performs 5 random Read/Write operations and prints the output

+## Output
+screen shots of terminal are uploaded in output folder

+## Note
+before running make sure you have updated the filepath in server.java where the files are stored

 ## Submitted by
 Pooner Sumith 20CS01053 <br />